Seasonal maintenance is vital to ensure your tenants’ safety and to protect your property from damage; summer maintenance is no exception.

 - Send a Friendly Rule Reminder to Residents – The warm weather and late sunset can bring people outside late into the night.
 Remind your residents of the complex’s quiet hours and any rules about using the pool, grills, and community amenities.
 Make sure to include information about your guest policies and parking.
 Be sure to remind your residents about any state and local distancing requirements.

 - Check for summer-related State and Local Requirements – Did you know that in Washington, D.C. the housing code requires landlords to put screens on windows and doors from March 15 through November 15 to protect tenants from insects and pests?
-Make sure you are following state and local laws for seasonal requirements like this for landlord compliance.
+Ensure you follow state and local laws for seasonal requirements like this for landlord compliance.

 As the nation begins to open up, you may be inclined to resume your property’s normal summer events.
-Keep in mind your local state opening guidelines and any local area restrictions before you invest in a plan.
-If you do decide to resume normal summer events, remind residents about any CDC suggestions and guidelines for group gatherings.
-Furthermore, consider your event activities and layout and attempt to build more natural social distancing for those that need it.
+Keep in mind any local area restrictions before you invest in a plan.
+Consider your event activities and layout and attempt to build more natural social distancing for those that need it.
 A little extra planning can keep everyone safe while finally enjoying the usual summer fun.

 Completing seasonal maintenance is always a chore, but these new obstacles can make them even more challenging to check off your to-do list.
-Having a clear understanding of your goals for your property during the summer season alongside proper knowledge of your area’s restrictions will ensure that you are able to form a clear plan.
+Having a clear understanding of your goals for your property during the summer season will ensure that you are able to form a clear plan and tackle maintenance accordingly.